How to Become an LPN in North Carolina (2025)

 Frequently Asked Questions

-How much is LPN school in NC?
+How much does LPN school cost in North Carolina?

 Can you take LPN classes online in NC?